priyank8399/cel-faculty-toolkit/README.md

 To deploy the sample app to production, you’ll need a Heroku account as instructed [Section 1.4, “Deploying”](https://www.railstutorial.org/book/beginning#sec-deploying) in the tutorial.
 Please contact the class instructor for access and ownership of all current account credentials being use, such as Trello board, github contribution access, gmail, heroku, etc.

+## 4. Work in progress

+### Search feature
+The search algorithm we implemented is embedded Google search, but it’s not the most optimal now and this search engine is still crawling/learning all pages in our website, thus some words can be searched while some other words can’t (hopefully it’ll be fixed in the next weeks or so since Google is fixing some problems with their programmable search engine and recrawling website data.

+### Tag and search by tag:
+Our community partner also prefers tag search, i.e. to assign tags to each section of content and by searching for specific tags, it should offer users a list of sections that contain that tag.
+One suggestion would be to put tags for corresponding content in each page, but required further discussions with client, mentor and instructor before actual implementation.

+### Import full content and glossary:
+CEL toolkit has a lot of content that needs to be imported into the website.
+We only imported the first two sections without modification of content styling due to time constraint.
+Thus, the next team would need to import the rest of the content with synchronous styling as Lia finishing the content.

+### Be creative in content delivery:
+Utilize interactive infographic instead of big chunks of text, highlight keywords and enhance the color scheme for the content.

 ## Credit

 This is made with the help of